pansalasamarth/RTMP-Live-Streaming-Platform/README.md

 ## Project Overview

 This cloud-based SaaS live streaming platform enables real-time video/audio broadcasting between publishers and viewers.
-It features a React frontend, a Node.js/Express backend, Docker-managed TURN servers for NAT traversal, and seamless WebRTC/WebSocket communication—all deployed on AWS EC2 for scalability and high availability.
+It features a React frontend, a Node.js/Express backend, Docker-managed TURN servers for NAT traversal, and seamless WebRTC/WebSocket communication - all deployed on AWS EC2 for scalability and high availability.

 ---